PREP SPORTS: WIAA Board of Control delays fall sports seasons; plans to give spring opportunities for affected schools

 Practices for fall sports were scheduled to begin in August, starting with football.
 The first day permitted to hand out football equipment was originally scheduled to be Aug.
 3, with the first practices permitted Aug.
 4 and games starting Aug.
 20. That now will be delayed.

-The other previously scheduled starting dates for practices were girls golf Aug.
-10, girls swimming and diving Aug.
+The other previously scheduled starting dates for practices were girls golf on Aug.
+10, girls swimming and diving on Aug.
 11, girls tennis Aug.
 11, boys and girls volleyball Aug.
-17, boys and girls cross country Aug.
-17 and boys soccer Aug.
+17, boys and girls cross country on Aug.
+17 and boys soccer on Aug.
 17. Under the approved plan, only boys and girls cross country remains the same.

-“It was, I think, what we were kind of expecting.
-The delay wasn’t the road I thought they were going to go, but with all the proposals I wasn’t exactly sure what was going to happen,” Portage volleyball coach Kristin Maass said.
-“I’m still trying to figure out how this is going to work as far as having a season, but I’m excited for my kids that they’re hoping a season is possible, in whatever capacity that might look like.”

-The Board of Control ultimately passed on a proposal from administrators in the southwest portion of the state for the upcoming year only, which suggested a delay in all falls ports until the spring of 2021.
-That proposal would have had fall sports begin in March and end in May, while spring sports would have begun at the end of May and extend past the end of the school year into July.

-“There’s pros and cons to all the proposals out there, and what I’ve said all along to our coaches and administrative team is that we just need to work together and find the best solution, no matter the circumstances,” said Carlson, who is also the Portage girls golf head coach.

-“This is an uncertain time and it has been an uncertain time, so you just have to adjust, do the best you can and always have your number one priority as the interests of the students.”
+Wisconsin Dells girls golf coach Seth Neilsen appreciated the WIAA’s move to separate the starts of the “lower-risk” and “higher-risk” sports.
+With that being said, he admitted the Chiefs’ 2020 schedule will definitely look different.

+Given the fluid nature of other school district’s decisions, Neilsen believes tournament and invitational fields, or formats, will shrink and change.
+Neilsen said he plans to convert the Chiefs’ traditional two-day Wisconsin Dells Invite to a one-day team scramble event.
+He’s also confident the sport can go on.

+“Even when this whole thing was going on in March, the first to open up was golf courses.
+There’s a way we can do golf,” he said.

-Other concerns raised about that scenario included there being a shortage of coaches, officials and facilities/fields/courts if seasons were moved; graduating seniors might not wish to play summer sports; there could be transportation difficulties; and there would be conflicts for athletes trying to decide between playing for their high school or their AAU, club and travel teams.
+While Neilsen is confident, there are other concerns that have been raised.
+Included is there being a shortage of coaches, officials and facilities/fields/courts if seasons were moved; graduating seniors might not wish to play summer sports; there could be transportation difficulties; and there would be conflicts for athletes trying to decide between playing for their high school or their AAU, club and travel teams.

+For Slack, another large issue looms with how Wisconsin Dells chooses to set up its practices.

+“We need to be proactive and try to make this the best possible scenario so we don’t have an outbreak,” she said.
+“So maybe that means practices look a little different than in the past, but moving forward we all have to try to be on the same page and proactive instead of reactive.”

-The Big Eight, comprised of mostly schools in Dane County, became the first conference in the state to make such a decision.
+The Big Eight, comprised of mostly schools in Dane County, became the first conference in the state to make such a decision, while the Fox Valley Association Conference announced on Tuesday to hold conference-only competitions.

-Carlson is set to meet with the other 15 athletic directors from the Badger Conference on Monday, and believes some schools will face more severe restrictions given the fact the league is spread over six counties.
+Slack is set to meet with the other five athletic directors from the South Central Conference on Aug.
+12 to discuss their fall plan.
+Slack is confident student-athletes will be open to any and all decisions should they lead to sports being held.

-“It’s a matter of flexibility and trying to come up with the best thing possible, but we’ll work together,” he said.
-“It’s a great group of professionals and we’re just going to try to make a plan and do the best we can.
-It’s short notice, but we’ll make do and do whatever it takes.”
+Janke, who admitted it hasn’t been easy preparing for his first season in charge of the Chiefs, shared those sentiments and knows how vital athletics can be.

 Follow Sean Davis on Twitter @SDavis_PDR or contact him at 608-745-3512.